$0 Arizona IEP Meeting Prep Checklist

 For larger violations — especially those involving extended service gaps or systemic failures — a due process hearing may be necessary.
 Due process allows for broader remedies and a formal evidentiary hearing.
 Hearing officers can award compensatory education, reimburse private placement costs in some circumstances, and award attorney's fees to prevailing parents.

 The risk-benefit calculation: due process is expensive, adversarial, and takes months.
-An ADE state complaint resolves in 60 calendar days and costs nothing.
-Start with the ADE complaint unless your situation involves a significant service gap (six months or more), a placement dispute, or a district that has already demonstrated it will not comply voluntarily.
+An ADE state complaint is free and generally has a 60-calendar-day investigation period.
+Start with the ADE complaint unless your situation involves a significant service gap, a placement dispute, or a district that has already demonstrated it will not comply voluntarily.

 Arizona Charter School Compensatory Claims

 Charter schools are public schools under IDEA and are subject to the same compensatory education obligations as district schools.
-Charter schools in Arizona have higher rates of procedural noncompliance — including failing to staff services that are listed in IEPs.
+Arizona research and complaints document procedural-compliance concerns at some charter schools — including failures to staff services that are listed in IEPs.
 Many charter schools have smaller administrative capacity and less institutional knowledge of IDEA documentation requirements.

 If your child's charter school was not delivering IEP services, the compensatory claim is the same as for a district school.
 File the ADE state complaint against the charter school by name.